 Catastrophizing + Pain

 Where’s the Edge of Pain?

 University of California Professor Basbaum presents a quick course for the public.
 As he’d say, don’t get bogged down trying to learn details.
 Just get the gist of how your brain processes the ‘experience of pain.’

 Dr. Schubiner briefly explains his view of the steps to take to begin to ‘unlearn’ a learned pain brain pathway.
 It’s important to realize that his belief, that pain can be completely unlearned is as yet a hypothesis – not proven.

 Living with persistent pain, regardless of what the cause, necessitates some lifestyle management skills.
-My mentor Dr. David Williams, who codirects the University of Michigan Chronic Pain and Fatigue Research Center with Dr. Clauw, has developed and tested an online self-help series of modules that may help you learn these skills.
+The University of Michigan Chronic Pain and Fatigue Research Center has developed and tested an online self-help series of modules that may help you learn these skills.